 How long can 400 sets possibly last?
 Especially knowing that they have been aboard Victory…

-By purchasing one of the HMS Victory Silver 50p Sets you will be helping to maintain this important piece of British naval history. £17.45 will be donated to the National Museum of the Royal Navy for each set sold.
+By purchasing one of the HMS Victory Silver 50p Sets you will be helping to maintain this important piece of British naval history. £17.45 from each set sold will be donated to the National Museum of the Royal Navy.

-Watch our video below where we explore HMS Victory and discuss this exciting new coin set!
+Watch our video below where we explore HMS Victory and discuss this exciting coin set!

 You may also be interested in our blog on the HMS Victory Masterpiece Silver 5oz 50p — in a presentation alongside real wood from HMS Victory’s restoration.